-All the methods yield coverage close to $95\%$.
+All the methods yield coverage close to $95\%$, with results notably similar both with and without data splitting.
 In each configuration, UTOPIA delivers the lowest average width among the four approaches.
 This is due to the misspecification of the quantile in the cases of LQR, SplitCF, and SDP.
-In comparison, UTOPIA aggregates various estimators, enabling it to better capture the shape of the quantile.
+In comparison, UTOPIA aggregates various estimators, enabling it to better capture the shape of the quantile function.

-Although our primary focus has been on univariate inputs in the aforementioned setups, it's worth noting that UTOPIA exhibits compelling results even when applied to multivariate configurations.
-We invite the reader to refer to Appendix \ref{sec:multivariate} for some simulations under multivariate setup and the corresponding outcomes.